 This workshop reinforces your own self-expression and redirects your gaze away from a European/colonialist approach towards one of self-identity instead.

 You’ll be led by Tré through exercises in scoring the text so that your preparation for auditions and performances is deeper and more thorough than before.
+Dive into an improvisational exploration using music and rhythm.
 Look at transitions of thoughts, how to break down the script, what the words offer, when a thought is at “rest” or “half rest,” and when it’s sustained and continued.
 August Wilson and Shakespeare, for example, show us how thoughts can go in so many directions.
 Capture all those directions in your on-camera performance so that your presence jumps out and radiates!

 The work is influenced by jazz, August Wilson, Shakespeare, Linklater, Suzuki and Alexander Techniques.